-It is recommended that a City manager or designee be assigned to serve as Chief Privacy Officer.
-The Chief Privacy Officer (CPO) is a senior level administrator within the City of Oakland who is responsible for managing the risks and business impacts of privacy laws and policies.
-The CPO will be charged with ensuring the FLIR Staff is kept up-to-date with changes, if any, in policies and procedures related to privacy for the FLIR functions, to include City measures or other legislative measures, and will oversee any training required to maintain compliance.
+Chief Privacy Officer (CPO) refers to the City Administrator or a senior level employee designated by the City Administrator who is responsible for managing the risks and business impacts of privacy laws and policies.
+The CPO will determine that procedure manuals, checklists, and other directives used by staff are kept up-to-date and consistent with policies and procedures related to privacy for the FLIR functions, City measures, or other legislative measures related to privacy issues.
+The CPO will also oversee any training required to maintain compliance.